 The bulkhead between the cargo tank and the cargo pump-room below deck may be fitted with penetrations provided that they conform to the provisions of 9.3.3.17.6.
-If the vessel is fitted with a cargo pump-room below deck, the bulkheads between the cargo tanks may be fitted with passages provided that the loading pipes are fitted with shut-off devices in the cargo tank direct at the bulkhead and in the cargo pump-room direct at the bulkhead.
+The bulkheads between the cargo tanks may be fitted with penetrations provided that the loading and unloading pipes are fitted with shut-off devices in the cargo tank from which they come.
+These pipes shall be fitted at least 0.60m above the bottom.
 The shut-off devices shall be capable of being activated from the deck.